JeffWeinell/REEs/README.md

 An updated version of this stats table stats_data_FastestExonPerGene_best.tsv that includes the WeinellEntry locus names is [stats_data_FastestExonPerGene_best_20Nov2020.tsv](https://github.com/JeffWeinell/SnakeCap/raw/main/REEs/stats_data_FastestExonPerGene_best_20Nov2020.tsv).
 -->

-**8**.
-Expand the target region to include noncoding DNA upstream and downstream of the loci identified in step 7.
-The amount of noncoding DNA included in each expanded target is a function of the bait length (120nt) and exon length, such that the expanded target length is a multiple of the bait length.
+Expand the target region to include upstream and downstream noncoding regions.
+The width of the added noncoding region included in each expanded target is a function of the bait length (120nt) and exon length, such that the expanded target length is a multiple of the bait length.

 ```
 ### Calculate start and end coordinates of expanded targets (REEs + flanking noncoding regions) such that the expanded target length is a multiple of the bait length.